-- 1. Termination by the will of the employer: dismissal.

-- 2. Disciplinary dismissal of the worker.

-- 3. Dismissal for objective reasons.
+Termination by the will of the employer: dismissal.
+Disciplinary dismissal of the worker.
+Dismissal for objective reasons.
+Collective dismissals.

-- 4. Collective dismissals.

-Topic 12.
+Unit 12.
 Freedom of association and the right to business association.

-- 1. Collective autonomy and its manifestations. - 2.
+Collective autonomy and its manifestations.
 Ownership of the right to freedom of association.
-The individual and collective content of freedom of association. - 3.
-The protection of freedom of association. - 4.
-The union: concept, constitution, and responsibility. - 5.
-The Spanish model of representation. - 6.
+The individual and collective content of freedom of association.
+The protection of freedom of association.
+The union: concept, constitution, and responsibility.
+The Spanish model of representation.
 Business associationism.

-Topic 13.
+Unit 13.
 Representation and participation of workers in the company.

-- 1. Unitary representation bodies: work councils and personnel delegates. - 2.
-Competencies and guarantees of the delegates of personnel, and work committees. - 3.
-Union sections and union delegates. - 4.
-The right of workers to meet in the company. - 5.
+Unitary representation bodies: work councils and personnel delegates.
+Competencies and guarantees of the delegates of personnel, and work committees.
+Union sections and union delegates.
+The right of workers to meet in the company.
 The right of participation of public officials.

-Topic 14.
+Unit 14.
 Collective bargaining: models, subjects, and content.

-- 1. The types of collective agreements.

-- 2. The collective agreement of general effectiveness.

-- 3. The scope of the collective agreement.

-- 4. The negotiating parties.

-- 5. The negotiation procedure.

-- 6. The content of the negotiation.
+The types of collective agreements.
+The collective agreement of general effectiveness.
+The scope of the collective agreement.
+The negotiating parties.
+The negotiation procedure.
+The content of the negotiation.

-Topic 15.
+Unit 15.
 Measures of collective conflict and out-of-court dispute resolution mechanisms.

-- 1. Collective conflict measures. - 2.
-Constitutional recognition and typology. - 3.
-The strike: ownership and exercise. - 3.1.
+Collective conflict measures.
+Constitutional recognition and typology.
+The strike: ownership and exercise.
 Types or modalities of strikes.
-Procedure for exercising the right to strike. - 3.2.
+Procedure for exercising the right to strike.
 Limits on the exercise of the right to strike.
-The legal effects of striking

-- 4. The strike and essential services for the community. - 5.
-Lockouts. - 6.
+The strike and essential services for the community. he legal effects of striking.
+Lockouts.
 Out-of-court dispute resolution mechanisms.